Note from Sean: This post has been updated as of Mid 2016.

 - Weaknesses: One of the most successful campaigns I’ve run has been due to learning from my competitors weaknesses.
 They had a few good key terms I hadn’t come across, but did an awful job implementing them – right down to misspelling the words!
 Word of advice – don’t do that.
 It wasn’t hard to knock them out of the top spot for a few long-tail key terms.

 So now that you understand the basics of why, let’s look at the how.

-- Web Pro News Competitor Analysis.
-This post gives you a general overview of some of the components involved in looking at your competitors.
+- 5 Steps for SEO Competitive Analysis & Research: This post gives you a general overview of some of the components involved in looking at your competitors.
 It also has links to a few good resources on the subject, so spend some time reviewing.

 So how do you come up with high quality keywords?

 The very first thing I do when I’m analyzing a site is check the Google Analytics for “seed keywords.”

 By looking at the keywords that people are already using to find the site, you’ll have a great idea of where to start.
 There are literally millions if not billions of keywords out there.